Geri-Borbas/JS.Library.eppz_js/README.md

 ```
 There are class implementations out there that would output `Default` as color here.
 Actually the main reason I made this `Class` implementation was to get over this issue.

+This method works over **any amount of cascading super calls**, as super references are bound right to the functions instead of the calling instance.
+Passing over the calling instance is done by a proxy object that wraps every superclass method into a function that does the job.
+See the [implementation](https://github.com/eppz/eppz-js/blob/master/Classes/Tools/Class.js) for further details if interested at all.

 ## Version tracking